nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/bulk-action-framework/bulk-actions-directory.md

 ```
 {{! /multiexcerpt}}

-And then get the status containing the url to the result
+And then get the status containing the URL to the result:

 ```
 curl -u Administrator:Administrator \